diydiagnostics/GitHub-Tutorial/README.md

 ```

 ##### Step 2) Creating Commits
-**YOU SHOULD DO THIS STEP EVERY 20-30 MINUTES!!**
+**YOU SHOULD DO THIS STEP THAT MAKES PROGRESS!!**
 Commits are what create your messages so that Dr. Riedel can see your changes.
-You should do this, in all honesty, when you get a big change working in your code.
+You should do this when you get any change towards getting your code working.
 To create a commit with a message, use the commands below in your Command Prompt/Terminal, while in your Git repository (folder/directory with all of your code on your computer).
 **Command 1:**
 ```shell
 git add .